Common Credit Card Fees

 4. Cash Advance Fee

 If you use your card to withdraw cash, your card issuer might charge you an additional cash advance fee.
 The fee is often 3% to 5% of the amount you receive, with a minimum $5 to $10 charge per cash advance.
 Your cash advances also start to accrue interest immediately—often at a higher interest rate than your purchase and balance transfers.
-And you might get charged a cash advance fee for cash-like transactions, such as peer-to-peer money transfers, purchasing cryptocurrencies, and placing bets.

 How to Avoid Cash Advance Fees

 You can avoid cash advance fees by getting an emergency loan or an advance on your paycheck rather than using your credit card to get cash.
 You likely won't be able to avoid this fee if you use your card to get cash.
-To avoid cash advances, you can try logging into your account or calling your card issuer and reducing your card's cash advance limit to $0 to ensure these transactions won't go through.
+To avoid cash advances, you can try logging in to your account or calling your card issuer and reducing your card's cash advance limit to $0 to ensure these transactions won't go through.

 5. Foreign Transaction Fee